 MUIR, John.
 Glasgow 5.2.1810 — Edinburgh 7.3.1882.
-British (Scots) Indologist in India (1829-54) and in Edinburgh.
+British (Scottish) Indologist in India (1829-54) and in Edinburgh.
 Son of William Muir (d.
 1820), a merchant, and Helen Macfie, elder brother of Sir William Muir (1819–1905) who also served in India and was a well known scholar of Arabic and Islam.
 Educated at Irvine in North Ayrshire, then studies at Glasgow University and Haileybury, went to India in 1829.
 After College of Fort William in Calcutta served in North-West Province: Assistant Secretary to the Board of Revenue in Allahabad, Commissioner for the investigation of the claims for the holding of land rent-free in Meerut; Collector in Azimghar.
 From 1844 the first Principal of Queen’s College (Sanskrit College) in Benares, for one year only.
 Civil and session Judge in Fatehpur.
 Retired in 1854 and settled in Edinburgh concentrating on Sanskrit studies which he had started in India.
-He financed Indological grants and awards and in 1862 caused the establishment of a Sanskrit chair at Edinburgh (as he was not himself interested the chair was given to Aufrecht).
+He financed Indological grants and awards and in 1862 caused the establishment of the Sanskrit chair at Edinburgh (as he was not himself interested the chair was then given to Aufrecht).
 He also supported missionary work and probably saw Indology mainly as its helper.
 D.C.L.
 1855 Oxford.
 LL.D.
 Edinburgh 1861.
 C.I.E.
 1878.
+Unmarried.

 Muir’s major work, the Original Sanskrit Texts, is a selection of texts and translations arranged according to the subject matter.
 It was in its times useful and much used source book.
 Many of its parts were first published in the JRAS.
 Like many in that time he saw historical development in India as degeneration.
 In India he wrote several works in Sanskrit verse.

 Publications: A Sketch of the Argument for Christianity against Hinduism.
 1839.

 – In Sanskrit verse: The Fountain of the Water of Intelligence, a Description of England.
 1839; A sketch of the History of India.
 1840; Brief Lectures on Mental Philosophy.
 1843; A short life of the Apostle Paul, with a summary of Christian doctrine.
 1850; Mata-Parîkshâ, or Examination of Religions.
 1-2.
 1852-54 (a fragment 1840).